k0001/k0001.github.com/articles/opaleye-sot.md

 Of course, I'm being optimistic and assuming I am the only Renzo in the database, but hopefully you get the idea.
-The first function that we passed to `runUpdate` changes the values in the columns of the row as needed; in our case updating the `"favoriteNumber"` field as planed using the [`set`](https://hackage.haskell.org/package/lens-4.13/docs/Control-Lens-Setter.html#v:set) function from the `lens` library.
+The first function that we passed to `runUpdate` changes the values in the columns of the row as needed, in our case updating the `"favoriteNumber"` column as planed using the [`set`](https://hackage.haskell.org/package/lens-4.13/docs/Control-Lens-Setter.html#v:set) function from the `lens` library.
 The other function we passed is the boolean predicate where we select which columns we want to update—notice how we used `eq` again here.
-The only new thing here is `cola`, which behaves just like the `col` lens we saw before, except it removes the `Tagged (TC t c)` wrapper around the value in the representation for the column that `col` otherwise keeps.
+The only new thing here is `cola`, which behaves just like the `col` lens we saw before, except it removes the `Tagged (TC t c)` wrapper around the value in the representation for the column that `col` would otherwise keep.

 ##  Conclusion

 This is our stop.
-We have learned how `opaleye-sot` befriends the Haskell type system to keep us safe and free from boilerplate.
-We have learned how to reduce a problem to its essentials.
-We have seen how it is possible to clean up a public API so that it covers as many scenarios as possible while staying correct and predictable.
-We have learned how to help users accomplish their goals with as little friction and as much safety as possible.
-We have given a practical perspective to advanced type feature systems.
-Have we saved a billion dollars too?
+We have learned how `opaleye-sot` befriends the Haskell type system to keep us safe and free from boilerplate, we learned how to reduce a problem to its essentials, we have seen how it is possible to clean up a public API so that it covers as many scenarios as possible while staying correct and predictable, we learned how to help users accomplish their goals with as little friction and as much safety as possible, we have given a practical perspective to advanced type feature systems, and maybe we have saved the next billion dollars as well.

 We did embrace Opaleye and the generation of well-formed and _not wrong_ SQL as our scenario, but it is important to realize that these techniques are still